Man preventing data loss using desktop computer

 Make Sure Devices Are Regularly Updated

-Regularly updating and backing up software and devices is essential to maintain good data security hygiene.
+Keeping software and devices up to date is vital to maintain good data security hygiene.

 Hitting update on new software

-Updating operating systems and apps with the latest patches will help you get protection against the latest attacks used by cyber threat actors.
+Updating operating systems and apps helps protect against the latest cyber attacks.

 Utilise Identity Authentication When Necessary